Carlwirkus/quotes/README.md

 4. A user interface is like a joke, if it needs to be explained, it's not good.
 5. Success is like being pregnant, people say 'congratulations', but nobody knows how many times you got fucked.
 6. Comparison is the thief of joy – Theodore Roosevelt.
+7. A society grows great when old men plant trees in whose shade they shall never sit.